Sustainable chemicals of the future

 Microcrystalline cellulose has strong binding properties, making it a reliable filler and excipient in pharmaceutical formulations, personal care and food and beverage applications.
 It also has wide-ranging technical applications.

 Our ultra-clean ultrasonic technology also extracts high-purity natural lignin from spruce softwood, with a low molecular weight (<1,000 g/mol) and solubility in a range of common solvents.

 Lignin is known as nature’s binder, acting as a glue between cell walls in trees to provide structural integrity and compression resistance.
 This organic aromatic polymer also has hydrophobic, flame retardant, antimicrobial and UV-resistant properties, and is the only potential bio-sourced replacement for the toxic petrochemical phenol, which is widely used in resins and composites.
 Its reactivity and ultra-low sulfur content make this product superior to Kraft lignin for use in materials, resins, coatings and chemical additives.

 The third component of softwood that can be extracted through ultrasonic processing is hemicellulose, a mixed sugar syrup containing monomeric mannose, xylose, arabinose, galactose and glucose.
 These monomers are obtained using a mild organic acid extraction process.

-The rare sugars mannose, xylose and arabinose are considered nutraceutical with a low GI impact.
+There are wide applications for hemicellulose sugars as platform biochemicals, including fermentation, dehydration to furfural – a compound that adds valuable properties such as corrosion resistance, thermosetting and physical strength to furan resins – and low calorie sweeteners, because mannose, xylose and arabinose are rare nutraceutical sugars with a low GI impact.
 Hemicellulose sugars can also be converted to alcohols, xylitol and sorbitol for pharmaceuticals, dental care, and food and beverage applications.